DrushtiChepte/taskSphere/README.md

 # taskSphere
 A simple task manager app with a calendar interface to add, view, and delete tasks for specific dates.

--Tech Stack
+Tech Stack:
 Frontend: HTML, CSS, JavaScript, EJS
 Backend: Node.js, Express.js
 Database: PostgreSQL

--Features
+Features:
 Interactive calendar to manage tasks
-Add and delete tasks with a responsive UI
+Add, view, and delete tasks for specific dates
 Sidebar navigation for different task categories
+User authentication using login/signup functionality

 Feel free to reach out to me at cheptedrushti@gmail.com for any queries or feedback.

+(To start server : node index.js)